Skip to content

 Parameters

-• url - The url of the connection string.
+• url - The url of the connection string or a Database object to copy from.

 Default: None